protasm/LPC90/docs/index.md

 ## Purpose of this Specification

-The purpose of this specification is to define the syntax, semantics, and structure of LPC, a programming language designed for building and enhancing LPMUDs (online, multi-user, text-only role-playing games) --- specifically, as the language existed very soon after its inception.
+The purpose of this specification is to define the syntax, semantics, and structure of LPC, a programming language designed for building and enhancing LPMUDs (online, multi-user, text-only role-playing games) &mdash; specifically, as the language existed very soon after its inception.
 By providing a formal and detailed description of LPC circa 1990, the LPC90 language specification aims to:

 1. **Facilitate Compatibility**: Provide a clear and consistent reference for developers working with or adapting legacy LPC-based systems;